michalasobczak/synopticly/README.md

 - https://github.com/sinatra/sinatra
 - https://github.com/janko/sinatra-activerecord

+Database configuration is defined in `config/database.yml`.
+You can find all migrations in `db/migrate`.
+You need to create `synopticly` database owned by `synopticly` user.
+Migrations can be run via `rake db:migrate` with environment variables set.

 ### visualization panel
 This component (Ruby/Rails) provides visualization user interface taking into account data registered from agents thru API in the `synopticly` database.
 Provides synoptic diagram based on `d3`, `graphlib-dot` and `dagre-d3`.